Need to know

 Our favourite rooms

-They’re all born equal, stylistically – the main point of difference is whether you opt for a ground- or first-floor perch, and kip in the main house or the new building (home to the four Mo Chhu Suites).
+They’re all born equal, stylistically – the main point of difference is whether you opt for a ground- or first-floor perch, and kip in the main house or the new building (home to the two Mo Chhu Suites).
 Each suite has a snore-prompting Aman bed, a traditional wood-burning stove and a freestanding bath tub.

 The pool is in a peaceful patch of the gardens, with eye-widening rural views and a clutch of sun loungers.